Why the Scientists Failed

 Feedback—in which change triggers more change—is a fundamental property of such tipping points.
 Climate models fall short in taking into account feedback mechanisms, both the National Climate Assessment and individual researchers have asserted.

 One important such mechanism is carbon-cycle feedback.
 The carbon cycle comprises the chemical and physical processes by which carbon is exchanged among the atmosphere, land, ocean, and organisms.
-It governs how much emitted carbon dioxide is absorbed by the oceans and land.
+It governs how much emitted CO2 is absorbed by the oceans and land.

-While the oceans and land currently absorb about half of emitted carbon dioxide, this ability drops with rising global temperature.
-Feedback arises because warming oceans and soil can hold less carbon dioxide.
-And more carbon dioxide is released by dying trees, wildfires, and thawing permafrost.
-This carbon dioxide increase feeds back to trigger higher atmospheric carbon dioxide.
+While the oceans and land currently absorb about half of emitted CO2, this absorption drops with rising global temperature.
+Feedback arises because warming oceans and soil can hold less CO2.
+And more CO2 is released by dying trees, wildfires, and thawing permafrost.
+This CO2 increase feeds back to trigger higher atmospheric CO2.

-Nor can models handle the complex interactions of multiple phenomena.
+Nor can models handle the complex interactions among multiple climate phenomena.
 As climatologist Katharine Hayhoe commented at a scientific meeting when discussing the report the National Climate Assessment:

 Even though we know our climate models incorporate most of the important processes. . . we know they don’t include all the processes that can contribute to these vicious cycles—to these types of compound extreme events, where you have heat and drought, or flood and heat happening at the same time—and abrupt or irreversible changes.
 And so we conclude that future changes outside the range projected by climate models cannot be ruled out.[56]

-And as the report itself pointed out, these effects “can be greater than the sum of the parts.”[56]
+And as the Assessment itself pointed out, these effects “can be greater than the sum of the parts.”[57]

-Indeed, the future will see more multiple, simultaneous climate disasters, concluded a research review led by Camilo Mora Mora and colleagues compiled data on such hazards as heat waves, drought, floods, storms, and fires and concluded that by 2100, the world could be exposed to three such simultaneous hazards if emissions are not aggressively reduced.
+The future will see more multiple, simultaneous climate disasters, concluded a research review by Camilo Mora Mora and colleagues.[58]
+They compiled data on such hazards as heat waves, drought, floods, storms, and fires.
+They concluded that by 2100, the world could be exposed to three such simultaneous hazards if emissions are not aggressively reduced.
 Some tropical coastal areas could face up to six simultaneous hazards, they projected.
-Mora told The New York Times the prospect is “like a terror movie that is real.”[57]
+Mora told The New York Times the prospect is “like a terror movie that is real.”[59]

-Because scientists have neglected to see climate disruption as a human problem—as discussed earlier—their models reflect this neglect.
+Because climate scientists have neglected to see climate disruption as a human problem, as discussed earlier, their models reflect this neglect.
 For example, climate models have not included the interaction between the “Earth system” and the “Human system,” noted researchers led by Safa Motesharrei.
 They define the Human system as including growth in resource use, land-use change, emissions, and pollution.

 “This makes current models likely to miss important feedbacks in the real Earth-Human system, especially those that may result in unexpected or counterintuitive outcomes,” the researchers wrote.[60]